spryker/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/merchant-onboarding.md

 The onboarding process consists of seven steps.
 Each step requires specific actions that merchants, operators, or both need to take.

-If you run into any issues, please get in touch with your Spryker contact.
+If you run into any issues, get in touch with your Spryker contact.

 ## Merchant onboarding process